tobiashomie/comdocs/docs/subspace/subnets.md

 When you register a subnet, the default parameters are as such.

 tempo (int)
-- the number of blocks between each epoch before the votes are calcualted
+- the number of blocks between each epoch before the votes are calculated

 immunity_period (int)
 - the number of blocks before a module can be removed from the subnet due to having the lowest score